ServiceStack/servicestack.net/MyApp/_posts/2023-07-31_bulk-insert-performance.md

 author: Demis Bellot
 ---

-After having implemented Bulk Inserts in the latest release of [OrmLite](https://docs.servicestack.net/ormlite/) the main thing that stands out is how [each RDBMS](https://docs.servicestack.net/ormlite/installation) has very different ways for how best to insert large amounts of data, which is encapsulated behind OrmLite's new `BulkInsert` API:
+The Bulk Insert support in the latest release of [OrmLite](https://docs.servicestack.net/ormlite/) enables accessing different efficient ways made available for [each RDBMS](https://docs.servicestack.net/ormlite/installation) for inserting large amounts of data from a .NET App, encapsulated behind OrmLite's new `BulkInsert` API:

 ```csharp
 db.BulkInsert(rows);